EmumbaOrg/docs-retail-solution-accelerator/docs/02-Setup/05-Provision-And-Deploy.md

 To create Azure resources, you need to be authenticated from VS Code.
 Open a new integrated terminal in VS Code.
 Then, complete the following steps:

+!!! info "Visual Studio Code Integrated terminal"

+    The integrated terminal in Visual Studio Code is a built-in console panel that runs your system’s shell such as Bash, PowerShell etc. within the editor.
+It lets you execute commands without switching windows, and enhances workflow with extensions, persistent sessions, and context-aware shell integration
+    To open an integrated terminal, you can use this keyboard shortcut "Ctrl + `" or click View in the Menu Bar → Click Terminal

 ### Authenticate with `az` for post-provisioning tasks

 1. Log into the Azure CLI `az` using the command below.